sanand0/til/llms.md

     - PLMXML (Product Lifecycle Management XML): Used for sharing product data across PLM systems.
 - 24 Jul 2024.
 GPT 4o Mini can be fine-tuned!
 - 19 Jul 2024.
 [GPT For Work](https://gptforwork.com/help/gpt-for-sheets/gpt-functions/all-available-functions) has a set of useful spreadsheet LLM functions
 - 14 Jul 2024. #IMPOSSIBLE LLMs cannot provide a bounding box of objects in images.
-(Maybe Florence 2 can)
+(Maybe Florence 2 can).
+Update: Mar 2025.
+Gemini has [good timestamps and bounding boxes](https://simonwillison.net/2025/Mar/25/gemini/)
 - 14 Jul 2024.
 Models gently grow in capability.
 It helps to maintain an impossibility list that steadily gets invalidated.
 [Ref](https://www.oneusefulthing.org/p/gradually-then-suddenly-upon-the)
 - 14 Jul 2024.
 [Github Copilot internals](https://thakkarparth007.github.io/copilot-explorer/posts/copilot-internals.html) walks through how Copilot constructs its prompts
 - 8 Jul 2024.
 A quick check on the pricing of text to speech models